 10.01 All Skips are to declare their spares and position to the opposing Skip before the beginning of the game.

-10.03 A spare from the Leagues Official Spares List or a Regular member as spare can only play a maximum of two (2) games for the same team per round.
+10.03 A spare from the Leagues Official Spares List or a Regular member spare can only play a maximum of two (2) games for the same team per round.

 10.04 All Spare Players shall be a player from the League’s Official Spares List.
-If no player is available from the list, an eligible player from the League’s regular membership may act as a spare, subject to rules 10.06.
+If no player is available from the list, an eligible player from the League’s regular membership may act as a spare, subject to rule 10.06.

 10.05 If a spare player(s) is/are selected from the Official Spares List, then the spare player(s) can play at the position of the player being replaced or lower in the line-up.